kwantton/Tietokannat_ja_web_ohjelmointi-dinerappthing/README.md

 - [x] division into app.py, db.py, helpers.py, routes.py, and /api/admin.py, as well as /api/indexjs.py (for JS communication with psql backend)
 - [x] if a username exists already, notify at once (in JS) when someone tries to create a new account
 - [x] a max length for password (49) and username (25)
+- [x] enforce unique email in backend side!
+- [x] max length 2000 for comments, enforced on frontend AND backend side.
+Nice!

 ## Maybe some day..
 - it would be awesome to save ALL info to the db after initial querying of the API so that the Places API wouldn't have to be used after that -> less use of the API (it's not free to use after initial trial), AND faster if your db lives closer to you than Google's servers.